-- 1. Click Add in Group Resource Definitions. - 2.
-The Resource Definition dialog box is opened.
-Select the group resource type (mirror disk resource) in the Type box and enter a resource name md1 in the Name box.
+- 1. Click Add in Group Resource List. - 2.
+The Resource Definition of Group(failover1) dialog box is displayed.
+In the Resource Definition of Group(failover1) dialog box, select the group resource type mirror disk resource in the Type box, and enter the group resource name md1 in the Name box.
 Click Next. - 3.
-In the Servers that can run the Group, select server1 and click Add. - 4.
-In the Selection of Partition dialog box, click Connect, and then, select a data partition F: and cluster partition E: and click OK.
+The Dependent Resources page is displayed.
+Specify nothing.
+Click Next. - 4.
+The Recovery Operation at Activation Failure Detection and Recovery Operation at Deactivation Failure Detection pages are displayed.
+Click Next. - 5.
+Select server1 in the Servers that can run the Group.
+Click Add. - 6.
+The Selection of partition dialog box is displayed.
+In the Selection of Partition dialog box, click Connect, and then, select a data partition F: and cluster partition E:.
+Click OK.